 At the outset, it is vital to start with a clear picture of what your business looks like socially.
 You need to think about what interest you would like to gain and how you envisage that your target audience wants to discuss about it.
 A good way to at first implement this is to talk with your nearest colleagues and your management team (don’t contact any of your audience or clients at this time).

 Move on to the following questions and again answer them using the same completion method that you used previously:

 - What does your present business model look like and how adaptable is it operationally towards social media marketing?

 - What channels do you presently sell through.

 - How do they support social media or vice versa how are they supported by social media?

 Completing this will give you an idea about how in general terms your business is at present ready to engage social media.
 Write down your answers and store them in a document; your findings present a fresh and perfect outlook from which to start.

 Journey of Discovery

-In the next article we’ll focus our attention on people behaviour.
-We’ll start to rigorously get involved with researching our audiences and prepare to set our social media marketing goals and objectives.
+In Part 3 of this series, we’ll focus our attention on people behaviour.
+We’ll start researching our audiences and prepare to set our social media marketing goals and objectives.

 If you have any questions, leave a comment below.